FCRA Employment Screening: Your Guide to Compliant Hiring

 If derogatory records are found

-1. You must verify that any database records found are updated and accurate at originating source: County criminal court or real-time state government search
+- You must verify that any database records found are updated and accurate at originating source: County criminal court or real-time state government criminal search

 613a Letter

-It’s a quick way to avoid the hassle and cost of checking county court records right away.
-If the applicant disagrees with the info, you’ll need to double-check it at the county court.
-To play it safe, especially with all the FCRA confusion and lawsuits lately, we suggest sticking to the “strict” approach and verifying at the county court from the start.
+It’s a fast way to skip the hassle and cost of checking county court records right off the bat.
+But if the person applying doesn’t agree with the information, you’ll have to double-check it at the county court anyway.
+To be on the safe side, especially with all the confusion and lawsuits about the FCRA lately, we think it’s best to take the “strict” approach from the beginning and verify everything at the county court.
+This way, you can avoid any potential problems down the line.

 Did you know?
 The following States observe seven-year restrictions when processing FCRA criminal searches: CA, CO, KS, ME, MD, MA, MT, NH, NM, NV, NY, TX, WA